-The world’s largest brain research prize is Danish and was by the Lundbeck Foundation.
+The world’s largest brain research prize is Danish and is awarded by the Lundbeck Foundation.
 Each year, we award 1 million euros to one or more brain researchers who have had a ground-breaking impact on brain research.
 The prize and associated activities are at the very forefront of the Lundbeck Foundation’s ambitions to make Denmark the world’s leading brain research nation.
 The Brain Prize is an international prize and can be awarded to researchers from all over the world.

 The idea of an ambitious and prestigious brain research prize was hatched in the Lundbeck Foundation’boardroom in 2010.
 The Brain Prize was awarded for the first time the following year, and in only a few years the Prize has become known as the most distinguished brain research prize in the world.